This article was updated on August 5, 2018.

 Obtain an online profile or traditional resume and perform a phone screening before the actual in-person assessment interview.
 Most successful recruiters use assessment tools like behavioral or competency testing, for example, Myers-Briggs and DISC leadership profiles, at this stage to evaluate candidates.

 With so much reliance on social media, it's critical to check references and verify educational and professional backgrounds.
 Is the candidate published?
-Check out their work.
-This extra information will pay dividends and ensure your efforts are fruitful.
+Find and look at their work.
+This extra information can pay dividends and ensure your efforts are fruitful.

 Persuading an executive to leave a position with a known employer and leap into the arms of another is difficult.
 Besides negotiating a compensation and benefits package, recruiters must interact enough after the initial interviews to learn about family and other issues that may weigh on the decision to make a move.
 Discussing the position change within the context of the candidate's entire career and how it could help them achieve long-term goals could be the difference between landing or losing them.